U Turn for Christ New Mexico

 U Turn for Christ New Mexico - Albuquerque, NM

-U Turn For Christ New Mexico is a substance and mental health treatment center located at 205 Camino Cuatro Sw in the 87105 zip code in Albuquerque, NM.
+U Turn For Christ New Mexico is a mental health and addiction treatment facility located at 205 Camino Cuatro Sw in the 87105 zip code in Albuquerque, NM.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by U Turn For Christ New Mexico include 12-step rehab, counseling for substance abuse and relapse prevention.
-U Turn For Christ New Mexico provides residential long term rehab and long-term rehab.
-It also provides halfway house and residential treatment for substance use.
-Other addiction treatment offered includes treatment for gambling disorder, general addiction disorder treatment and treatment for internet use disorder.
+Some of the treatment approaches used by U Turn For Christ New Mexico include counseling for substance abuse, community reinforcement and 12-step rehab.
+U Turn For Christ New Mexico provides long-term rehab and residential addiction treatment.
+It also provides transitional and sober living and residential substance use treatment.
+Other addiction treatment offered includes gambling disorder treatment, general addiction disorder treatment and treatment for internet use disorder.

 Address: 205 Camino Cuatro SW, Albuquerque, NM 87105